BioInfoAPS/BioInfoAPS.github.io/_episodes/02-slurm.md

 > - **None**: Just taking a while before running.
 > - **Priority**: Higher priority jobs exist in this partition.
 > - **QOSMaxCpuPerUserLimit**: The user is already using max
-> number of CPU that he/she is allowed to use.
+> number of CPU that they are allowed to use.
 {: .tips}

 ### Checking the output